micbay/RaceTimerAndController/README.md

 If you find bugs in the code, or have trouble with getting this project to work as described please take a look at the [Issues](https://github.com/micbay/RaceTimerAndController/issues) section of this repo for help.
 If you cannot find the answer in past issues, please generate a new issue and describe your problem.

+> *NOTE: With different power inputs to devices and the Arduino, sometimes not all components are initiallized properly after uploading code.
+Often, power cycling the Arduino and attached devices will correct the problem.*

 <br>

 # Table of Contents